MicrosoftDocs/azure-devops-docs/docs/pipelines/library/variable-groups.md

 To update variables in a variable group, use the [az pipelines variable-group variable update](/cli/azure/pipelines/variable-group/variable#ext-azure-devops-az-pipelines-variable-group-variable-update) command.

 > [!NOTE]
-> You can't update a variable group of type `AzureKeyVault` using the Azure DevOps CLI.
-You can update variable via the `az keyvault` commands.
+> You can't update variables in a variable group of type `AzureKeyVault` using the Azure DevOps CLI.
+You can update variables via the `az keyvault` commands.

 For example, the following command updates the `requires-login` variable with the new value `false` in the variable group with ID `4`, and shows the result in YAML format.
 The command specifies that the variable is a `secret`.